Let's visit the Ghostbusters locations in the order of their appearance.

 55 Central Park West

-55 Central Park West, at left, is the site of the apartments of Dana Barrett and Louis Tully.
+55 Central Park West is the site of the apartments of Dana Barrett and Louis Tully.

-Holy Trinity Lutheran Church, at the left, has been fully restored since its damage by Gozer the Destroyer.
+Holy Trinity Lutheran Church, on its south side, has been fully restored since its damage by Gozer the Destroyer.

 These are on Central Park West between 65th and 66th Streets.
 Simply walk one block east from Lincoln Center.
 Or, the #10 and 20 buses pass by on CPW.